estarossa0/bmo/docs/commands/logtime.md

 ### Description

-Tell you the total log time for the current or a specific month.
+Tells you the total log time for the current or a specific month.

 ### Arguments

 - select:
-  - description: wether to select a mont or use current
+  - description: whether to select a month or use current
   - required: ❌
   - type: _string_
   - choices: